calumpwebb/CluckerCI/README.md

-# Clucker: Push Notifications using Temporal
+# Clucker: Push Notifications
 ![Clucker logo](assets/banner.png)
-Welcome to Clucker.
 This project is currently under development and nothing to see yet!

 # License
 [MIT License](LICENSE)